peteroupc/peteroupc.github.io/graphics.md

 4. Textures may contain transparent pixels.
 5. Depth buffers (Z buffers), screen-clearing colors, and fog colors are supported.
 6. The 3-D graphics buffer's resolution is the same as the screen resolution.
-7. Primitives should undergo perspective-correct texture mapping, but affine mapping may be implemented instead.[^2]
+7. Primitives should undergo perspective correction, but this is optional.[^2]

 Limit 2-D graphics to the following: [^3]